wonaldson/drifts.fm/about.md

 ## About the DJ

 Will is a student at SUNY New Paltz in beautiful upstate New York who loves music, seltzer, and you.
-Check out his [website](http://williamdonaldson.me), and follow him on [Twitter](https://twitter.com/wonaldson)
+Check out his [website](http://williamdonaldson.me), and follow him on [Twitter](https://twitter.com/wonaldson) and [Facebook](https://facebook.com/wonaldson).

 ## Credits